Tarman’s Copse is a 9.68 hectare (24 acre) area of ancient woodland in the Jennett’s Park residential area.

 - follow Sparrowhawk Way until either Osprey Avenue (northern end) or Falcon Way (southern end)

-Wood piles, stag beetles loggeries and bat and bird boxes are installed in appropriate places.
+We also provide wildlife features such as wood piles, stag beetles loggeries and bat and bird boxes where appropriate.

 There is a wealth of wildlife to be found in this urban woodland site.
 Many ancient woodland species can be seen, especially in spring, when plants such as bluebell, wood anemone and lesser celandine take advantage of the increase in light and temperature.